 School Profile For International Students

 Cuyahoga Valley Christian Academy enrolls 800 university-bound students in grades 7-12.
 The school’s mission is achieved through an advanced curriculum (including 14 AP courses), student ministries, 13 performing arts groups, 25 varsity sports, 23 student organizations, and a dynamic student body.

-Curricular enhancements include Jterm, four Schools of Distinction (Medical Sciences, Engineering, Business and Entrepreneurship, and Vocational Ministry), weekly Connections groups, and a new 36,000 square foot building expansion.
+Curricular enhancements include Jterm, five Schools of Distinction (Medical Sciences, Engineering, Business and Entrepreneurship, Arts and Humanities, and Vocational Ministry), weekly Connections groups, and a new 36,000 square foot building expansion.

 The school is within 30 minutes of nearby Cleveland, with access to all the resources the city offers.
 Local universities provide college courses for high school students both on campus and online.
 CVCA is located on a beautiful 70-acre campus bordering a national park.